lykamyrrh/lykamyrrh/README.md

 - 👋 Hi, I’m Lyka Myrrh!
 - 👀 I’m interested in minecraft and adventure games
 - 🌱 I’m currently studying at Southwestern University PHINMA, pursuing Bachelor's of Science in Information Technology
-- 💞️ I’m looking someone who can guide me
+- 💞️ I’m looking for someone who can guide me
 - 📫 Here are my socials so that you can reach me:
   >> Instagram: myrrhlyka
   >> Facebook: Myrrh Lyka